davidbhr/CompactionAnalyzer/README.md

-# Cell-compaction-analysis
+# Cellular Compaction Analyzer
-Evaluates strength of tissue compaction by evaluating the fiber orientation.
+Evaluates strength of tissue compaction in fibrous matrices by evaluating the fiber directionality towards cells.